By: Amanda Ringler on May 25th, 2020

-Both open cell and closed cell spray foams provide an air seal which is going to help eliminate drafts, heat loss, and moisture from getting into your home.
+Both open cell and closed cell spray foams provide an air seal that is going to help eliminate drafts, heat loss, and moisture from getting into your home.

 Installation of open cell spray foam is much easier and the foam itself is less expensive to produce, therefore the cost of open cell is less expensive.